vapstack/qx/README.md

 - reduction-first: `Group`, `GroupBy`, `Metrics`, `Aggregate`
 - projection-first: `Select`, `Fields`, `SelectOut`, `FieldsOut`

+All of them produce `*QX` object.

-Every helper eventually produces an `Expr`.
+Predicate/function helpers produce an `Expr`.
 There is only one expression node type, with four forms:

 - `REF(name)` for source fields
 - `OUT(name)` for reduction outputs